 All of this can take a long time to achieve.
 The rewards can be great, but many people believe that direct selling is a more reliable way to earn income from a website.

 There are many different avenues to selling online.
 You can create listings on well-known auction and shopping sites like eBay or Craigslist.
-Or you can choose to create your own website with a service that specializes in creating e-commerce websites, such as Shopify or BigCommerce.
+Or you can choose to create your own site with an ecommerce website builder, like Shopify, BigCommerce, or any of the best ecommerce website builders.

 If you’re looking for more control over your website, including the web hosting and technology used, you can build a website with an existing shopping cart framework like Magento or OpenCart.
 Alternatively, you can build something completely customized from the ground up, which would require specialized knowledge and would be more expensive.

 Whichever method you choose, you need to ensure that your catalog can be searched easily, so people can quickly find what they’re looking for.
 And once the customer has found what they want, ordering and completing the transaction should all happen smoothly.
 This will leave the customer with a positive impression, and make them want to come back to buy again in the future.

 If you choose an existing ecommerce platform, most of these considerations will have been taken care of already.
 But you might not have as much control over how the site looks or functions.
 Building a site yourself may give you that control, but will be more expensive.

 5. Support systems website